 Psychologically, the application of eye black has become a ritualistic practice for some athletes.
 It is seen as a symbol of focus, determination, and intensity.
 The black smudges under the eyes can create a fierce and intimidating look, which can boost an athlete's confidence and presence on the field.
 This psychological aspect has contributed to the popularity and continued use of eye black in sports.

 Personally, as a sommelier and brewer, I have not used eye black in my profession.
 However, I can relate to the idea of using certain rituals or accessories to enhance performance.
-In the world of and , there are rituals and practices that professionals follow to create a certain ambiance or mindset.
+In the world of wine and brewing, there are rituals and practices that professionals follow to create a certain ambiance or mindset.
 Whether it's wearing a specific attire, using certain tools, or even playing specific music, these rituals can help create a focused and conducive environment for our work.

 The ingredients of eye black have evolved from burnt cork ash to a mixture of beeswax, paraffin, and carbon.
 This black substance is applied under the eyes by athletes to reduce glare and create a psychological boost.
 While I personally do not use eye black in my profession, I understand the importance of rituals and accessories in enhancing performance.
 The use of eye black has become a tradition in sports and continues to be a visible symbol of focus and intensity on the field.